 Here, above all, is the luminescence of belief in and commitment to humanity in all its many manifestations.

-Fulton J. Sheen died in 1979 at the age of eighty-four.
-A priest for sixty years, he successfully pursued careers in television, radio, public speaking, preaching, and writing.
-One of the most celebrated of twentieth-century Catholics, he has left behind… More about Fulton J. Sheen
+Fulton J. Sheen was a priest for 60 years who also successfully pursued careers in television, radio, public speaking, preaching, and writing.
+One of the most celebrated of 20th-century Catholics, he has left behind a priceless legacy of enduring love.
+His… More about Fulton J. Sheen